Why do I specialise / My commitment to you

-I am a former HR director from the software industry, so understand the effects of stress and anxiety and what it can do to people.
+As a former HR director from the software industry, I understand the effects of stress and anxiety and what it can do to people.
 I developed an interest in counselling after my mother died and thought my life was not worth living.
-I started training 16 years ago and have been providing counselling services for many years.
+My training started 16 years ago and have been providing counselling services for many years.

 I can’t say I have seen it all, because I haven’t but I do have many years of experience and training that helps me provide counselling services.